-Physical therapy helps by restoring the normal motion of your joints, improving the strength of supporting muscles, and improving the way you walk, run, bend, and move.
+Physical therapy helps by restoring the normal motion of your joints.
+It improves the strength of supporting muscles and also improves the way you walk, run, bend, and move.
 Our treatments are tailored to your specific needs to help you recover quickly and have a more permanent outcome.
 We also teach you ways to prevent future joint injury, and what you can do on your own with the correct therapeutic exercises.

 If you are suffering from arthritis, or you think you might be, you could greatly benefit from physical therapy treatments at Vanderlinde Physical Therapy.
 In many cases, physical therapy treatments can even help you avoid the need for surgery, medications, and injections.

 According to the Arthritis Foundation, arthritis affects over 50 million people and it is currently the leading cause of disability across the nation.
 Arthritis causes pain and inflammation, and it can affect one or multiple joints at once.

 Rheumatoid arthritis, aka “inflammatory arthritis,” is also fairly common, although it is not as easily understood.
 It develops as an autoimmune response, meaning that the immune system sees the joints as a threat and decides to attack them.

 Researchers have come to believe that your medical history, environment, and hormones could all be contributing factors toward the development of rheumatoid arthritis.
 Also, it is typically more prevalent in females than in males.
 Because it is an autoimmune condition, it is common for it to affect the same joints on different sides of the body.